-9. Impact of current economic climate and Medium Term Financial Plan (MTFP) Implications
+11. Impact of current economic climate and Medium Term Financial Plan (MTFP) Implications

-As a result of the current economic downturn and the need to reduce public sector spending, the Group has had to prepare for the funding reductions identified within the budget settlement.
+As a result of the current economic downturn and the need to reduce public sector spending, CCNY has had to prepare for the funding reductions identified within the budget settlement.
 The planning undertaken in previous years anticipated future spending constraints and funding reductions.
 The assumptions in relation to costs and funding were continually reviewed with a resulting increasing funding gap emerging.

-10. Accounting Policies and Presentation of the Accounts
+12. Accounting Policies and Presentation of the Accounts

-The accounting policies adopted in the preparation of the accounts are set out formally in the Statement of Accounting Policies which follow.
+The accounting policies adopted in the preparation of the accounts are set out formally in the Accounting Policies which follow.